RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1mjwi12/unleashing_hell_has_never_been_so_entertaining/

-Top of fron page of Reddit.
-Thriled at having leaders to hate upon.
-How entertaining Hellis, and you know who unleashed Hell, Russia.
-We The Peope on social media are eatig the Surkovian onions, unable to cite Peter P's books.
+Top of front page of Reddit.
+Media addicts thriled at having leaders to hate upon using media.
+How entertaining Hell is, the loss of an information war... unleashed Hell by Russia.
+We The Peope on social media are eatig the Surkovian onions, unable to cite Peter P's 2014 books and articles.
 [Stephen Colbert can't even cite his own May 4, 2019 (Star Wars Day) coverage of Russia mind-fucking Twitter Americans on measales](https://www.youtube.com/watch?v=Ju7Yt0LMiVk&t=1s) in a RFK Jr measles segment.
 A nation mind-fucked by Kremlin into ractionary recency bias.